grafana/mimir/tutorials/play-with-grafana-mimir/README.md

 ## Explore Grafana Mimir dashboards

-Open Grafana on your local host [`http://localhost:9000`](http://localhost:9000) and view dashboards showing the status and health of your Grafana Mimir local cluster.
-Metrics are queried directly from Grafana Mimir.
+Open Grafana on your local host [`http://localhost:9000`](http://localhost:9000) and view dashboards showing the status and health of your Grafana Mimir cluster.
+The dashboards query Grafana Mimir for the metrics they display.

 To start, we recommend looking at these dashboards: